-101M♥★ English 9 - Honors
+Common Core English 9 - Honors 1 credit

-Although somewhat less rigorous than 9 G/T, English 9 Honors requires students to have a commitment to academic pursuits, while demonstrating self-motivation and independency when addressing the demands of this accelerated course.
-Students read, synthesize, analyze, and respond to complex literary and informational texts thematically connected, exploring such themes and fate and reflections.
-The course allows students to build on the eighth grade exposure to Shakespearean drama and provides opportunities for students to make connections to Aristotle's Poetics, Greek drama, and world literature.
-Specifically, students study a Greek tragedy, a Shakespearean tragedy, and other texts representative of diverse media and formats.
-Additionally, within this course, students explore the theme Reflection: Past to Present by studying an autobiography or memoir that recounts the challenges and opportunities faced by a young protagonist.
-Students develop an understanding of why reflecting on the past is essential to the growth and development of a society and its individual members.
-Students examine rhetorical devices and author language used to engage audiences.
-Finally, attention is given to United States historical documents and their thematic connections to anchor texts.
-Students must meet the Senior Writing Project requirement, which they begin as freshmen.
+Although somewhat less rigorous than 9 G/T, English 9 Honors requires students to have a commitment to academic pursuit, while demonstrating self-motivation and independence when addressing the demands of this accelerated course.
+Students read, synthesize, analyze, and respond to complex literary and informational texts that are thematically connected, exploring such themes as Coming of Age and Reflections: Past to Present.
+The course allows students to build on the eighth grade exposure to Shakespearean drama by studying either a Shakespearean, Greek, or modern play.
+Additional genres studied include the novel and the autobiography as well as shorter texts representative of diverse media and formats.
+Students examine rhetorical devices and author's language as it is used to produce effective arguments and analytical papers.
+The development of effective speaking and listening skills is an integral part of the course as well as continued instruction in the effective and correct use of language.
+Students must meet the Senior Writing Project requirement, a task that they begin as freshmen.
 This is a Certificate of Merit course.

-102M♥★ English 9 - G/T
+Common Core English 9 - G/T 1 credit

 This class offers an enriched, differentiated, and accelerated version of English 9.
-Students in English 9 G/T exhibit strong reading and writing skills.
+Students in English 9 G/T exhibit strong reading, writing, and oral communication skills.
 In addition to meeting the requirements for English 9, students also receive preparation for the College Board English Language and Composition AP examination.
 In this course, students read, synthesize, analyze, and respond to thematically connected complex literary and informational texts.
-Students must meet the Senior Writing Project requirement, which they begin as freshmen.
+The development of effective speaking and listening skills is an integral part of the course.
+Students must meet the Senior Writing Project requirement, a task that they begin as freshmen.
 This is a Certificate of Merit course.

-1110●★ English 10 - Review Level
+Common Core English 10 - Review Level 1 credit

-The teacher provides comprehensive and explicit instruction when teaching language, writing, and reading skills.
-The class size is capped, allowing for one-on-one instructional opportunities.
+Students receive comprehensive and explicit language, writing, and reading skill instruction.
+The small class size allows for one-on-one instructional opportunities.
 Students explore the same units and materials as students enrolled in English 10.
 Students must meet the Senior Writing Project requirement.
-Students enrolled in this course must take and pass the English 10 High School Assessment in order to graduate.
 English 10 Review may not be scheduled in all high schools.